dilyn-corner/KISS-kde/README.md

 ### Documentation

 I have opted not to include internationalization or docs.
-This was done in three parts:
+This was done in three
+parts:

 1) Hobble `ki18n` by removing the `gettext` dependency
+    * Without learning C, I will not be able to drop the `ki18n` dependency.

 2) Delete all translation files located in `po` from packages which 'require' them.

 3) Remove the `kdoctools` dependency from packages which 'require' it.

 If you would like to have languages besides english available:
     * Package `gettext`

     * Remove the patch for `ki18n`

     * Remove `rm -rf po` from each build script that has it

 Additionally, there are packages which I had to go further to remove `gettext`